lmas3009/Polling-Web-Application/README.md

 # Polling-Web-Application
+Where you can share your poll to your friends/students to poll/answer it.
-This application done using Flask and backend with Mysql
+This application done using Flask with backend using Mysql

 # Intro
 You can Create/Update/Delete a poll.
 You can also share this poll to your students/friends by copying the shareable link.
 You can also see the statistics of your poll where you can see list of users who answered the poll with there answers.